 Other recipes you may like

-- Pork Vindaloo (Goan-style Pork Curry)
+- Chicken Vindaloo (Goan-style Chicken Curry)

 - Murghi aur Masoor Dal (Bombay-style Chicken with Red Split Lentils)